LibrariesHacked/librarieshacked.github.io/_posts/2021-04-12-libraries-on-the-high-street.md

 By analysing concentrations of retail buildings alongside streets, Ordnance Survey (OS) defined and [mapped Britain’s High Streets](https://www.ordnancesurvey.co.uk/business-government/sectors/public-sector/high-streets).

 The Office for National Statistics (ONS) use this to develop intelligence.
 See [High streets in Great Britain](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/articles/highstreetsingreatbritain/march2020) for analysis, such as employment and population patterns.
-This helps understand how high streets are changing, and the effect of regeneration projects.
+This helps understand high street changes, and the effect of regeneration projects.

 There are 6,136 individual high streets in England.
 Yet more than one street in a single shopping area can count.
-For example, Gloucester has four streets leading from the centre, with all 4 counted as high streets.
+For example, Gloucester has four streets leading from the centre, with all 4 counting as high streets.
 It would be useful to combine these to define single destinations.

 <figure>
   <img src="https://raw.githubusercontent.com/LibrariesHacked/librarieshacked.github.io/master/images/2021-04-12-gloucester-high-streets.png" alt="Map of the centre of Gloucester with lines plotted for the high streets and a point plotted for Gloucester library"/>
   <figcaption>Gloucester, with high streets leading from the centre, and the library a short distance from these.
 Contains OS data &copy; Crown copyright and database rights 2021.</figcaption>
 </figure>
 By grouping high streets within 150 metres of one another, there are 3,131 high street destinations in England.
-Different clustering options give different results, so there's not really an exact number.
+Different clustering options give different results, so there's no exact number.
 The rest of this post tries to avoid being deceptively precise.

 ## Libraries and high streets